elastos/Elastos.ELA.Utilities.Java/README.md

 ##### Request
 ```

-Note: amount is an integer and the smallest unit is sela (1/100000000)
+Note: amount is an integer and the smallest unit is sela (1/100000000).

+Index is the 'Vout' of the transaction information.
+Index is the 'n' of the block information Vout.

 {
     "method":"genRawTransaction",